 California

-U.S. state of California enacted Code of Civil Procedure § 425.16 in 1992, a statute intended to prevent the misuse of litigation in SLAPP suits.
+The U.S. state of California enacted Code of Civil Procedure § 425.16 in 1992, a statute intended to prevent the misuse of litigation in SLAPP suits.
 It provides for a special motion which a defendant can file at the outset of a lawsuit to strike a complaint where the complaint arises from conduct that falls within the rights of petition or free speech.
 The statute expressly applies to any writing or speech made in connection with an issue under consideration or review by a legislative, executive, or judicial proceeding, or any other official proceeding authorized by law, but there is no requirement that the writing or speech be promulgated directly to the official body.
 It also applies to speech in a public forum about an issue of public interest and to any other petition or speech conduct about an issue of public interest.

-discovery.
+The filing of an anti-SLAPP motion prevents the plaintiff from amending the complaint and stays all discovery.
 If the special motion is denied, the filing of an appeal immediately stays the trial court proceedings as to each challenged cause of action.
 Defendants prevailing on an anti-SLAPP motion (including any subsequent appeal) are entitled to a mandatory award of reasonable attorney’s fees.
 More than 200 published court opinions have interpreted and applied California's anti-SLAPP law.

-Code of Civil Procedure § 425.17 corrects abuse of the anti-SLAPP statute (CCP § 425.16).
+California's Code of Civil Procedure § 425.17 corrects abuse of the anti-SLAPP statute (CCP § 425.16).
 Signed into law on September 6, 2003, this statute prohibits anti-SLAPP motions in response to certain public interest lawsuits and class actions, and actions that arise from commercial statements or conduct.
 Section 425.18, signed into law on October 6, 2005, was enacted to facilitate SLAPP victims in recovering their damages through a SLAPPback (malicious prosecution action) against the SLAPP filers and their attorneys after the underlying SLAPP has been dismissed.